LeaVerou/lea.verou.me/blog/2025/design-state-of-html/index.md

 At the end, they get a score based on how many they were familiar with that they can share with others, and browser vendors and standards groups get signal on which upcoming features to prioritize or improve.

-You can see which features were included in last year’s survey [here](https://2024.stateofhtml.com/en-US/features/) or by expanding [^expanding] the table below.
+You can see which features were included in last year’s survey [here](https://2024.stateofhtml.com/en-US/features/) or in [^expanding] the table below.

-[^expanding]: As an easter egg, this widget is just a `<details>` element with custom CSS.
+[^expanding]: As an Easter egg, this widget is just a `<details>` element with custom CSS.
-Inspect to see how it works.
+Inspect it to see how it works!
+It works best in Chrome and Safari, as they fully support [`::details-content`](https://caniuse.com/mdn-css_selectors_details-content).
+Chrome also supports [`calc-size()`](https://caniuse.com/mdn-css_types_calc-size), which enables a nice animation, while the interaction in Safari is more abrupt.
 In terms of a11y, the summary gets spoken out as a regular `<summary>` element, with "Show more" or "Show less" at the end of its content.
-It seems ok-ish to me, but I’d love to hear from those who have more expertise in this area.
+It seems ok-ish to me, but I’d love to hear from those with more expertise in this area.

 <details class="with-preview">
 <summary>State of HTML Features</summary>